-Description 2021 data 2022 data Notes Corporate social responsibility (continued) % of Raytheon Technologies' signature programs demonstrating an efficacy rate within or above benchmark ranges 76% 86% Efficacy rate is the percent of beneficiaries served by the p based on the Impact Genome universal outcomes taxonor the percent of all programs reporting that were within or outcome.
-The benchmarks are based on the thousands of Registry.
-The benchmarks are weighted based on evidence % of Raytheon Technologies' signature programs demonstrating a cost per outcome within or below benchmark ranges 65% 76% of students engaged with STEM as a result of Raytheon Technologies' funding and signature partners 117,000 202,000 of volunteer opportunities 1,550 592 Beginning in 2022, the opportunities reflect only those en of employee volunteering hours 58,200 142,000 2022 was the first complete year where employees entere global volunteer platform.
-Employees are encouraged to by Raytheon Technologies, including Global Month of Ser independently. of employees volunteering 1,220 5,450 2022 was the first complete year where employees entere global volunteer platform.
-Employees are encouraged to i by Raytheon Technologies, including Global Month of Ser independently. of employee volunteering hours completed during Raytheon Technologies' Global Month of Service initiative 3,400 31,100 2021 was the pilot year for the Global Month of Service, w platform for tracking volunteer hours increased across em of employees who volunteered in Raytheon Technologies' Global Month of Service initiative 401 2,660 2021 was the pilot year for the Global Month of Service, w platform for tracking volunteer hours increased across em of employees who volunteered in summer work experience programs 320 440 of causes supported through volunteering and/or charitable grants 8,000 8,270 of employees who participated in employee giving globally 11,500 10,700 Talent Employee engagement survey score 72 out of 100 72 out of 100 Semiannual surveys were conducted in April and Septemb average score for the success question.
-The survey score is score has proven to have the highest correlation with the productivity and retention, and can help managers under Employee turnover rate (voluntary) 6.1% 7.1% Excludes retirements.
+Description 2021 data 2022 data Notes Corporate social responsibility (continued) % of Raytheon Technologies' signature programs demonstrating an efficacy rate within or above benchmark ranges 76% 86% Efficacy rate is the percent of beneficiaries served by the program who achieved the primary, predefined outcome based on the Impact Genome universal outcomes taxonomy.
+The "programs to meet or exceed the benchmark" is the percent of all programs reporting that were within or above the benchmark ranges for their primary particular outcome.
+The benchmarks are based on the thousands of programs that have reported into the Impact Genome Registry.
+The benchmarks are weighted based on evidence quality and updated monthly. % of Raytheon Technologies' signature programs demonstrating a cost per outcome within or below benchmark ranges 65% 76% of students engaged with STEM as a result of Raytheon Technologies' funding and signature partners 117,000 202,000 of volunteer opportunities 1,550 592 Beginning in 2022, the opportunities reflect only those entered and approved in the global volunteering platform. of employee volunteering hours 58,200 142,000 2022 was the first complete year where employees entered their volunteer hours into the Raytheon Technologies' global volunteer platform.
+Employees are encouraged to record volunteer hours through opportunities offered by Raytheon Technologies, including Global Month of Service volunteer events, as well as hours volunteered independently. of employees volunteering 1,220 5,450 2022 was the first complete year where employees entered their volunteer hours into the Raytheon Technologies' global volunteer platform.
+Employees are encouraged to record volunteer hours through opportunities offered by Raytheon Technologies, including Global Month of Service volunteer events, as well as hours volunteered independently. of employee volunteering hours completed during Raytheon Technologies' Global Month of Service initiative 3,400 31,100 2021 was the pilot year for the Global Month of Service, which expanded significantly in 2022.
+Adoption of the platform for tracking volunteer hours increased across employees. of employees who volunteered in Raytheon Technologies' Global Month of Service initiative 401 2,660 2021 was the pilot year for the Global Month of Service, which expanded significantly in 2022.
+Adoption of the platform for tracking volunteer hours increased across employees. of employees who volunteered in summer work experience programs 320 440 of causes supported through volunteering and/or charitable grants 8,000 8,270 of employees who participated in employee giving globally 11,500 10,700 Talent Employee engagement survey score 72 out of 100 72 out of 100 Semiannual surveys were conducted in April and September of 2022.
+The results were calculated by computing the average score for the success question.
+The survey score is an average of the two survey success scores.
+The success score has proven to have the highest correlation with the drivers of engagement, along with outcomes such as productivity and retention, and can help managers understand, at the highest level, how happy their team is at work.
+Employee turnover rate (voluntary) 6.1% 7.1% Excludes retirements.